BAO Hike Events

 If you missed any of BAO's virtual park tours, you can watch them by clicking this link BAO Videos

 **REGISTRATION IS REQUIRED** and space is limited, so please sign up as soon as possible using the registration button below.
-Detailed information, such as directions, will be sent one week before the event date.
+Detailed information, such as directions, will be sent one week and one day before the event date.

 Level of Difficulty: : Moderate